jorgezafra94/holbertonschool-zero_day/README.md

-*this is my first project*
+*this was my first project*

-this is my first repository with Holberton School it was an amazing experience
+this was my first repository with Holberton School it was an amazing experience